For Victims and Survivors of Domestic Violence

 You may have lost hope that things can change.

-Your abuser may keep telling you you are not lovable or worthy of a life without domestic violence.
+Your abuser may keep telling you you aren't lovable or worthy of a life without them.

 Many people feel more worried about their children, or even their pets, than they do about themselves.